PG-AGI/nba_betting_final/README.md

 docker-compose up --build
 ```

+REMEMBER to use ``docker-compose down`` Everytime you stop the docker this will freeup your docker space.

 Note:- it may take a while first time you run docker(approx 15 min).

 ## Step 3: Starting the application.